One of the most common questions we get asked at FUTURE WOMAN is “is my menstrual cycle normal?”

 We believe tracking your ovulation is a game changer for your hormonal health and we encourage ALL our clients to track ovulation.

 You can track ovulation by monitoring your basal body temperature on waking and the colour and consistency of your cervical mucus.
-For more information on how to do this, sign up to our newsletter and receive our FREE cycle tracking guide!
+For more information on how to do this, download our FREE cycle tracking guide!

 If you suspect you aren’t ovulating, then it’s important to test to understand why.
 We would look at your overall estrogen (you need sufficient estrogen levels for ovulation to occur), cortisol (to see if stress is a contributing factor) and also we’d look for certain nutrient deficiencies like B6 (B6 helps with progesterone production and supports the luteal phase of your cycle).